-The valuation model and the underlying inputs and the assumptions are reviewed by the CEO and the Financial Controller.
-When the CEO and the Financial Controller consider that the valuation model and the underlying inputs and the assumptions are appropriate, the valuation model is recommended to the audit committee.
-The audit committee considers the valuation model as part of its overall responsibilities.
+The valuation model, the underlying inputs and the assumptions are reviewed by the CEO and the Financial Controller.
+When the CEO and the Financial Controller consider that the valuation model, inputs to the model and valuation assumptions are appropriate, the valuation is recommended to the audit committee.
+The audit committee considers the valuation as part of its overall responsibilities.